bradrn/brassica/docs/Using-Brassica.md

   enter your sound change rules in the leftmost textbox, and your input words in the textbox second from the left.
 Then press the ‘Apply’ button to view the result of applying your rules to your lexicon.
-Alternately, you can select ‘Report rules applied’: this will display a table showing the evolution of each word as it was modified by the sound changes.

 In more detail, the four components of the main window are, from left to right: